smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 ## Resume Controller

-Resume controller responcibiity is to cover Resumption requirenments of SDL.
+Resume controller responsibility is to cover Resumption requirements of SDL.
 There are 2 resumption types :

  * HMI state resumption